OmniSharp/omnisharp-vim/README.md

 " (Experimental - uses vim-dispatch or vimproc plugin) - Start the omnisharp server for the current solution nnoremap <leader>ss :OmniSharpStartServer<cr>
 nnoremap <leader>sp :OmniSharpStopServer<cr>
-nnoremap <leader>th :OmniSharpHighlightTypes<cr>
+" Add syntax highlighting for types and interfaces nnoremap <leader>th :OmniSharpHighlightTypes<cr>
 "Don't ask to save when changing buffers (i.e. when jumping to a type definition) set hidden